mtrhoades/Milestone-Project-1/README.md

 References: E.Kawula - https://github.com/kawulaed
 References in code:
     1. spread operator in updateSnake() in snake.js line 25
-    2. spread operator is addSegments() in snake.js line 36
+    2. spread operator in addSegments() in snake.js line 36
     3. ignoreHead object in snake.js on lines 95 and 111.

 Other References: